gileck/book-reader-app/book-parser/parser/steps/03-2-image-extraction/README.md

 ## Process

-1. **Image Detection**: Uses PDF.js to detect which regions contain images
+1. **Page Number Detection**: Uses `pdfimages -list` to get accurate page numbers for each image in the PDF
+   - This provides the authoritative source for which page each image belongs to
+   - More reliable than PDF.js detection order, which can misalign images across pages
-2. **Image Extraction**: Uses the `pdfimages` command-line tool to extract actual image files from the PDF
+2. **Image Extraction**: Uses `pdfimages -all` to extract actual image files from the PDF
-3. **Flow Positioning**: Determines nearest text position in chapter flow for each detected image
+3. **Caption-Anchored Positioning**: For each image, searches its page for standalone figure captions
+   - Looks for lines containing only "Figure N" (not embedded in sentences)
+   - If found, places the image marker immediately after the caption line
+   - If not found, falls back to placing at the bottom of the page
 4. **Marker Insertion**: Inserts inline markers into chapter content to mark image positions
    - **Critical**: Images are processed in **reverse order** (last page first) to prevent offset corruption
    - When inserting text at position N, all positions > N shift, but positions < N remain valid